Economic development incentives

 SPOTLIGHT PROGRAMS

-• Tier 1 County (least developed): Grant award of up to 80% of personal income taxes generated by new project jobs.
-No portion of the eligible employee income taxes is transferred to the Utility Account.
+- Tier 3 County (most developed): Grant award of up to 75% of personal income taxesgenerated by new project jobs.
+75% of the annual grant is payable to thebusiness and 25% is transferred to the state Utility Account for ruralinfrastructure development.

-For projects that invest at least $500 million and create at least 1,750 jobs, a “high-yield” designation can be awarded reimbursements up to 90% of new personal income withholdings for 20 years.
+Projects that invest at least $500million and create at least 1,750 jobs can receive a “high-yield”designation that allows them to earn grants of up to 90% of new personal incomewithholdings for 20 years.
+The base period to create eligible jobs is up to 5years.

-For projects that invest at least $1 billion and create at least 3,000 jobs, a “transformative” designation can be awarded reimbursements up to 90% of the personal income withholding for a period of 30 years.
+Projects that invest at least $1 billionand create at least 3,000 jobs can receive a “transformative” designation thatallows them to earn grants up to 90% of the personal income withholdings.
+Thebase period to create eligible jobs is up to 10 years, and the maximum grantterm is the base period plus 30 years.

-• Tier 3 County (most developed): Requires a 1:1 match of OneNC funds to local funds
+- Tier 1 County (least developed): Requires a 3:1 match of OneNC funds to local funds.

-• Tier 1 County (least developed): Requires a 3:1 match of OneNC funds to local funds
+- Tier 3 County (most developed): Requires a 1:1 match of OneNC funds to local funds.

 TAX CREDITS